davidgasquez/davidgasquez.com/src/content/blog/2023-11-02-llms-with-amdgpu.md

 slug: llms-with-amdgpu
 ---

-This might only work for a few months (or even days), but after spending a few hours trying to get LLMs to work on AMDGPUs inside Docker, I thought I'd share my findings.
-My GPU is an AMD 7900 XTX, but I think this should work for any [ROCm supported AMDGPUs](https://rocm.docs.amd.com/en/latest/).
+This might only work for a few months (or even days), but after spending a few hours trying to get an open source LLMs to work on AMDGPUs inside Docker, I thought I'd share my findings.
+My GPU is an AMD 7900 XTX, and I was only able to make it work with [the `llama-cpp` Python bindings](https://llama-cpp-python.readthedocs.io/en/latest/).
+This should work for any [ROCm supported AMDGPUs](https://rocm.docs.amd.com/en/latest/).

 The first thing is to build and setup our Docker image.
 This is what I ended up with: